cybergarage/fdutils-aux-jp/README.md

-# Fdutils-aux
+# Fdutils-aux-jp

-`Fdutils-aux` is an auxiliary script package for [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) to operate any floppy disks for Japanese  retro computers more easily.
+`Fdutils-aux-jp` is an auxiliary script package for [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) to operate any floppy disks for Japanese  retro computers more easily.
 Some old floppy disk might have any damages, and so [Ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) tries to rescue the good parts first in case of read errors and retries the bad parts.

 ## Setup

-`Fdutils-aux` requires [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) on your Linux platform.
+`Fdutils-aux-jp` requires [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) on your Linux platform.
 On Debian and Ubuntu based distributions, install these required packages with the following command:

 ```
 sudo apt install -y fdutils gddrescue
 ```

 <!--
-`Fdutils-aux` is distributed as a snap package, you can install it with the dependency packages using the following command:
+`Fdutils-aux-jp` is distributed as a snap package, you can install it with the dependency packages using the following command:

 ```
 snap install fdutils-aux-jp --classic
 ```

-However, snap adds the package name prefix into all `Fdutils-aux` commands to avoid conflicting with other snap packages.
-Therefore, you must add the package prefix name to execute the `Fdutils-aux` commands which are installed by snap as the following:
+However, snap adds the package name prefix into all `Fdutils-aux-jp` commands to avoid conflicting with other snap packages.
+Therefore, you must add the package prefix name to execute the `Fdutils-aux-jp` commands which are installed by snap as the following:

 ```
 fdutils-aux-jp.ddrescue-x1